mattseabrook/v64tng/README.md

 ### Optional Arguments

 - `raw`: To extract in raw format.
-- `alpha`: This flag activates the developer mode.
+- `alpha`: This flag activates a visible alpha channel that is set to: `RGBColor colorKey = { 255, 0, 255 }; // Fuscia`.

 **Example**: `v64tng.exe -p dr_00f.vdx raw alpha`

+Note that these optionals do not need to be used concurrently.

 ## Extracting .VDX from .GJD Files